busstoptaktik/geodesy/comments/000-comment.md

 4. Horizontal grid shift (“NADCON-transformation”).
 5. Vertical grid shift (ellipsoidal-to-orthometric height transformation).

-Of these only the two first are fully implemented in RG.
-The Molodensky transformation has not even been started at, while the remaining parts are in various stages of completion.
+Of these only the three first are fully implemented in RG, while the remaining parts are in various stages of completion.
 These are **need to do** elements for near future work.

 Also, a number of additional projections are in the pipeline: first and foremost the Mercator projection (used in nautical charts), and the Lambert conformal conic projection (used in aeronautical charts).